Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 ![webform_13.png](/how_to_documentation/images/webform_13.png)

-* Figure 2: View of a webform as seem by an end user
+* Figure 2: View of a webform as seen by an end user

 ***

 *
   * Fill in the fields in accordance with the on-screen instructions.
   * When finished, click "Submit".

-* To edit a previously submitted webform:
+**2. How to update a previously submitted webform**

-  * Go to the object you submitted a webform on.
+* Go to the object page you submitted a webform on.
-  * Click the "Submissions" link.
+* Click the "Submissions" link on that page (if you see one).
 * You can then “View”, “Edit” or “Delete” your submission on the “Submissions” page.

 ***